Interstate 35 in Texas: Austin

 In Austin, I-35 is named Interregional Highway.
 Through most of the greater Austin area, I-35 is three to four lanes in each direction, dropping to three lanes north of Williamson County.
 It forms the eastern boundary of Downtown Austin and also passes through the eastside of the University of Texas campus.
 The freeway divides the prosperous downtown from the historically Black neighborhoods of East Austin.
 I-35 is cosigned with US 290 through central Austin.

 Trucks are restricted from travel in the far left lane of I-35 in either direction throughout the Austin area.
 The restriction covers Hays and Travis counties and most of Williamson County and ends north of Jarrell, where I-35 is reduced to three lanes in each direction.

 I-35 is split into two decks between Farm to Market Road 969 (FM 969, Martin Luther King Jr. Boulevard) and Airport Boulevard, north of Downtown Austin.
 Both the upper and lower decks are signed as I-35 and US 290, and they use a common set of exit numbers, with some exit numbers duplicated between the two decks.
 The upper deck lanes are express lanes, with no on- or offramps.
 Drivers wishing to exit between FM 969 and Airport Boulevard must use the lower deck.

 The I-35 corridor between San Antonio and Austin is considered one of the most congested stretches of highway in the Interstate System.
 Much of this traffic is due to I-35 being considered one of the primary NAFTA corridors.
 Efforts to alleviate the congestion include State Highway 130 (SH 130), which forms an I-35 bypass loop to the east of Austin.
 Many local and regional governance organizations have ongoing studies on other methods to improve mobility on I-35, which include such features as commuter rail lines and additional managed lanes.

 Waco and Central Texas

 In Waco, I-35 is known as the Jack Kultgen Freeway.
 I-35 has six to eight lanes through the city of Waco.
 It passes just to the west of the Baylor University campus and crosses the Brazos River adjacent to McLane Stadium, the new home of Baylor Bears football.
 Beginning in Waco and continuing up until just before the I-35E/I-35W split north of Hillsboro, I-35 is cosigned with US 77.

 Dallas and Fort Worth

 Denton and North Texas

-Just southwest of Denton, I-35W and I-35E join to reform I-35, which then continues north to the Oklahoma border.
+Just southwest of Denton, I-35W and I-35E join to reform I-35, which then continues north to the Oklahoma state line.
 The exit numbers on I-35 continue on from the last exit of I-35E.

-Just north of Denton, US 77 is cosigned with I-35 through to the Oklahoma border, although it is not signed as such.
+Just north of Denton, US 77 is cosigned with I-35 through to the Oklahoma state line, although it is not signed as such.